The big impact of small business: How Citizens is supporting local entrepreneurs to foster strong communities

 • Citizens is committed to supporting small business owners through partnerships, education and access to capital.

-• Programs such as the Citizens Economic Opportunity Fund and Small Business Community Champions program nurture and support local entrepreneurs who make a difference in their communities.
+• Programs such as the Citizens Economic Opportunity Fund and Small Business Community Champion Award program nurture and support local entrepreneurs who make a difference in their communities.

-Small businesses are essential to our local economy.
+Small businesses are the lifeblood of our local communities.
 They're often the first to introduce new products and services to the market, help foster job creation and growth of local industries and keep money and resources in the neighborhoods where they are located.

 At Citizens, we believe small businesses have the power to uplift communities.
-To support the economic growth and revitalization of the neighborhoods we serve, we are committed to supporting small businesses by expanding access to capital, providing grants to accelerate promising business ideas and delivering financial guidance and resources to empower owners and entrepreneurs to reach their goals.
+To support the economic growth and revitalization of the neighborhoods we serve, we are committed to supporting small businesses by expanding access to capital, providing grants to accelerate promising business ideas and delivering financial guidance and resources to empower owners and entrepreneurs with the confidence to make decisions and reach their goals.

 When small businesses thrive, we all thrive.
 Here is how we are helping and how small businesses in our communities can find the support they need.